activescott/serverless-http-invoker/README.md

 Give a ⭐️ if this project helped you!

-## Deploying to NPM
+## Release Process (Deploying to NPM)

-To deploy a pre-release version to NPM, tag a commit in master branch with a semver-compatible git tag prefixed with a v and POSTFIXED with an NPM distribution tag.
+To deploy a **pre-release version** to NPM, tag a commit in master branch with a semver-compatible git tag prefixed with a `v` and **postfixed with** an NPM distribution tag of `next`.
 For example:

-    git tag v1.0.1-beta
+    git tag v1.0.1-next

-To deploy a production version to NPM, tag a commit in master branch with a semver-compatible git tag prefixed with a v and WITHOUT a NPM distribution tag.
+To deploy a **production** version to NPM, tag a commit in master branch with a semver-compatible git tag prefixed with a v and **WITHOUT** a NPM distribution tag.
 For example:

     git tag v1.0.1